WithoutHaste/ColorPalette/documentation/ColorPalette.md

 Colors: list of System.Drawing.Color objects which make up the palette

-Count: number of colors in palette
+Count: number of colors in the palette

 ## Constructor